 Normally, these deadlines count from the date of the accident or injury.
 In some medical malpractice cases, where the claim involves a failure to diagnose a condition, the deadline may count from a later date when the condition was discovered, since the patient had no way of knowing about the problem earlier.

 It’s very important to file your claim as soon as possible.
-If you miss the deadline set by the statute of limitations, in most cases it cannot be extended.
+If you miss the deadline set by the statute of limitations, in most cases it cannot be extended, even in cases where you were clearly the victim.
 This can mean that your claim will be rejected by the courts and that you will get nothing, even if you had a valid grievance.

 There are some rare circumstances where the court will accept a claim later.
 These include: